Unexpected behavior of Module#append_features on singleton class

 We would expect constant and class variable lookup on the singleton class to work, but it doesn't.
 Both Rubinius and JRuby seem to behave as expected in this case.

-#1 Updated by Ernie Miller over 2 years ago
+#1 Updated by Ernie Miller almost 3 years ago

 Another quick set of observations from this morning: